CNA-22/products-service/docs/API_SPECIFICATION.md

 | `min_rating` | unsigned float | | | Filter items with a rating lesser than this.
 | `max_rating` | unsigned float | | | Filter items with a rating greater than this.

+> 💡 If you're using JavaScript, the [`URLSearchParams`](https://developer.mozilla.org/docs/Web/API/URLSearchParams) interface can take care of creating a valid query string for you.

 #### Response

 Content-Type: `application/json`